Malina03/NMT_eval/README.md

 conda activate nmt
 ```

-If you use the RUG Peregrine cluster, always load these modules:
+If you use the RUG Habrok cluster, always load these modules.
+If you are using an interactive node, node1 doesn't have all hunspell modules available (? as of 15.06.2023).

 ```
+module load Python/3.9.6-GCCcore-11.2.0
 module load CUDA
+module load CMake/3.22.1-GCCcore-11.2.0
-module load GCC/10.2.0
+module load hunspell/1.7.1-GCCcore-11.2.0
-module load GCCcore/10.2.0
+module load GCC/11.2.0
-module load CMake/3.18.4-GCCcore-10.2.0
+module load GCCcore/11.2.0

 ```

 For the NMT experiments, we use Marian: